Uralstech/uralstech.github.io/_posts/2025-03-15-The-Meta-Quest-Passthrough-Camera-API.md

 `CaptureSessionObject.TextureConverter.FrameRenderTexture`.
 For `OnDemandCaptureSession`s, the `RenderTexture` will remain black until you call `CaptureSessionObject.CaptureSession.RequestCapture()`, which can be called any number of times.

+The first few frames after the session has been started will be black.
+I've found that waiting around 0.1 seconds after the session has started and then requesting the capture or accessing the image works.

 See the documentation for `RenderTexture` on how to get its pixel data to the CPU: <https://docs.unity3d.com/6000.0/Documentation/ScriptReference/RenderTexture.html>

 #### Capture Templates